mailpile/moggie/docs/search-integration.md

 (Note: The author does not recommend excluding vegetables from your diet, please eat your greens.)

+(TODO: Explain and demo tag namespaces; the tl;dr is they allow contexts to have separate tags which appear to share the same names, so inbox in one context is not the same as the inbox in another.)

 ## 4. Grant access to the Context